Conformal Prediction for Dose-Response Models with Continuous Treatments: Results and discussion

-As can be seen in Figure~\ref{fig:cov_barplots_setup_3_scenario_1}, the global propensity-weighting method shows a high variance in coverage across different experiments.
-This variance arises due to the calibration process, which considers all possible treatment values between $t_L$ and $t_U$, including those with minimal or no overlap.
+As can be seen in Figure~\ref{fig:cov_barplots_setup_3_scenario_1}, the global propensity-weighting method shows conservative estimates across different experiments.
+These conservative estimates arise due to the calibration process, which considers all possible treatment values equally between $t_L$ and $t_U$, including those with minimal or no overlap.
 Depending on the calibration and test set split, certain samples may receive a significantly large likelihood ratio, thereby assigning considerable weight to those values according to Equation~\ref{eq:fry_weighted_CP}.
 This inflates the size of the prediction intervals, leading to conservative estimates.
 The oracle estimates are also notably more conservative, as they tend to provide narrower propensity distributions.
 This increases the frequency of large likelihood ratios when compared to the estimated propensity distribution, where the epistemic uncertainty of the propensity learner is also taken into account by the CPS procedure.
 On the contrary, for a new sample, the local propensity method uses calibration samples with treatment values close to the predefined value $t_0$ and weighting the propensities as well.
 Our presented approach uses more comparable calibration samples rather than the entire dataset, resulting in more conditional prediction intervals, provided there are enough calibration samples.
 Our method thus combines the strengths of both the local and the propensity weighting techniques.
-These trends are further supported in Figure~\ref{fig:example_CDRF_UQ}, which shows the prediction intervals for all weighting methods alongside the treatment assignment distribution for a specific test observation.
-This example highlights the necessity of the uniform treatment sampling assumption for the evaluation of dose-response curves, as both the local weighting method and standard conformal prediction produce inaccurate prediction intervals in regions with low treatment overlap.
-In these regions, there is insufficient data to support predictions for the model, making these predictions unreliable.
-Consequently, propensity-weighted methods produce much larger prediction intervals in these areas to compensate for this lack of data support.
-If there is almost no support or extremely low propensity values, then the propensity-weighted methods provide intervals with an infinite width to show that there is no support in these regions.
-It is important to note, however, that these intervals may be overly conservative if the model has indeed generalized effectively in such regions.
-The only way to validate this is through additional data collection in these areas to confirm the model's performance.
+The same conclusions for the local propensity calibration can be made on the results of the semi-synthetic benchmarking, presented in Figure~\ref{fig:AMICAS_coverage_barplot_cov_95}.
+In the semi-synthetic benchmarking, the global (oracle) model has a high variance in performance attributed to the severe heteroscedastic noise in the semi-synthetic dataset that becomes worse in regions with less treatment overlap.